Gardner, East Carolina upset No. 5 Houston 82-73 - WTMJ

 Tremont Robinson-White added 17 points for East Carolina, which defied season-long offensive struggles against one of the nation’s top defensive teams.
 East Carolina shot 47% and made 11 of 24 3-pointers — and more impressively, the Pirates led for the last 12-plus minutes against a Houston team that struggled to make much of anything after halftime.

+“I think they’re starting to get used to it,” ECU coach Joe Dooley said.
+“I think it would have been nice for our fans to be share that now, I do say. … But I’ve got to give the credit to kids throughout the country, the credit for lining up and doing this this year.”

 Houston (15-2, 10-2) came in as KenPom’s No. 2-ranked defense, allowing 86 points per 100 possessions, while also ranking as one of the nation’s top rebounding teams.
-But the Cougars didn’t do much to hold down the Pirates in either category while their offense sputtered.
+But the Cougars didn’t do much to hold down the Pirates in either category while sputtering offensively.

 DeJon Jarreau matched his career high with 25 points to lead the Cougars, who had won nine straight meetings dating to 2015, including wins by double-digit margins on ECU’s home floor in each of the past four seasons.
 But top scorer Quentin Grimes struggled to just seven points on 2-for-10 shooting.